Transformerless Inverter -All You Need to Know

 Fig 4: IC 4047

 The IC 4047 is one of the simplest circuits you can use for a transformerless inverter.
-It doesn’t require bootstrapping or need special driver ICs.
+It doesn’t require bootstrapping or special driver ICs.

 However, it’s two to three times larger than similar N-channel devices with decreased thermal tolerance and increased current specifications.
 Thus, designers avoid it for professional and commercial units.